This feature requires a Starter, Standard, Advanced, Plus, Pro, Business, Premium, or Enterprise membership.

 - Progress bar (White, 30%)

 On the right-hand panel click on Player, scroll down to Actions to find the Like, Watch Later, and Share buttons.
 You can toggle each of these on and off as desired, including whether the Share button includes the embed code in the shared lightbox that appears when a viewer clicks it.

-At the bottom of the Player, find the Playbar to toggle the controls and other elements you want to appear here: the play bar, volume control, fullscreen button, the Vimeo logo, or a custom logo.
+At the bottom of the Player, find the Controls to toggle the controls and other elements you want to appear here:

 ⚠️Note: If you remove the play bar, the volume control will also be removed.

 After selecting the Player icon from the panel on the right, scroll down to find options for customizing the location of the Play button on the video player.

 The options for the Play button are explained below:

 Auto: The default option.
 The play button will appear in the bottom-left, or center responsive to the screen size.

 - Bottom: Always at the bottom left-hand corner of the player.